How to Create Your 2025 PCOS Wellness Plan (Step-by-Step)

 • Regular physical activity

-• Weight loss (even 5–10% can improve symptoms)
+• Weight loss (even 5 to 10 percent can make symptoms better)

 2. Medications

-• Spironolactone – reduces excess hair and acne
+• Spironolactone -calms excess hair and acne.

-• Clomiphene – for those trying to conceive
+• Clomiphene – to achieve conception.

 3. Fertility Treatment